Posts

 In most loans, each EMI includes both interest and principal repayment.
 During the early years, a larger portion of the EMI may go toward interest, so reducing principal early can have a strong effect on the repayment schedule.
 A part payment lowers the amount on which future interest is charged.
 If the EMI remains unchanged, more of each future EMI goes toward principal repayment, helping the loan finish earlier.

-Benefits of loan prepayment and part payment
+Benefits of comparing EMI adjustment and part payment

 • It can reduce the remaining loan tenure and help you become debt-free sooner.